 Lisa lacks the ability to own her emotional well-being, to know her own needs and care for herself.
-Brad has a tendency to feel responsible for others' emotions, and a compulsion to "save" people from crisis.
+Brad feel she must accept full responsibility for others' emotions; he has a compulsion to "save" people from crisis.
 Their different emotional issues naturally attract each other.

 Beth struggles with having a sense of her own intrinsic value, and she's drawn to try to obtain it from someone else.
 She sees something in Anita that tells her she's someone who could provide that, but this puts her emotional health entirely in the other woman's hands, thus the obsession over the social media posts.

 Now if Anita doesn't keep healthy boundaries, or even has a "savior complex" like Brad's, she might be drawn into an enmeshed relationship.
 But if not, Beth will likely end up pushing her away, and the resulting shame will reinforce her inability to love herself.